mercure-imaging/mercure/docs/install.rst

     sudo service postgresql restart

-.. note:: The commands above assign read/write rights to the user "hermes", enabling the bookkeeper service to create the required database tables and store received monitoring information in the database.
+.. note:: The commands above assign read/write rights to the user "mercure", enabling the bookkeeper service to create the required database tables and store received monitoring information in the database.
 However, when working with the database for data analysis, an account with read-only rights should be used to prevent accidental data modification during the analysis.
 This applies in particular to the created user "redash".

 Read-only permissions can only be granted if the database tables already exist.
 The tables are automatically created when the bookkeeper service is started for the first time.
-Therefore, we first need to complete the Hermes configuration before we can grant read-only permissions.
+Therefore, we first need to complete the mercure configuration before we can grant read-only permissions.

-Basic Hermes configuration
+Basic mercure configuration
 --------------------------

-Before Hermes can be started for the first time, several basic configuration steps are required.
+Before mercure can be started for the first time, several basic configuration steps are required.

 First, you need to edit "webgui.env" and change the SECRET_KEY for the webgui.

 ::

-    ssh hermes@localhost
+    ssh mercure@localhost
-    cd ~/hermes/configuration
+    cd ~/mercure/configuration
     nano webgui.env

 By default, the SECRET_KEY is set to "PutSomethingRandomHere" and you need to change it to something random (it doesn't matter what exactly, just keep it a secret).